 Without answers or closure, I was heartbroken, confused and devastated.
 I cried until I was out of tears.
 Despite an Ivy League education, I was failing at the thing that mattered most to me — a loving and happy relationship.

-I got busy — figuring out my part, undoing old habits that no longer served me and studying attraction and communication from relationship experts.
-I also dated prolifically, putting these principles into action to figure out what works and what doesn't.
+I got busy — figuring out my part, undoing old habits that no longer served me and studying relationship psychology, spirituality and communication techniques from experts.
+I also dated prolifically--to figure out the key behaviors that lead to success.

 Now, I teach women and men how to: